Vendors & Designers

 Hodgeheg Creations

-Hodgeheg Creations is a small creative business based in Edinburgh selling handmade items for knitters and the wider world of crafters.
-The majority of products are nature inspired and use lots of floral and animal prints.
-Each fabric choice or charm becomes small batch items such as project bags, stitch markers, tote bags and glasses cases, making every one special.
+Hodgeheg Creations is a small creative business based in Edinburgh who makes handmade items for knitters and the wider world of crafters.
+Products are nature inspired and use lots of floral and animal prints.
+Each fabric choice or charm becomes small batch items – including project bags, needle cases, and stitch markers – making each item extra special.

 Lammermuir Wool